ErikHartman/pepnets/README.md

 # pepnets: clustering linear peptide sequences on protein backbones

-~ The first version of this repo is still under construction ~

 This package clusters linear peptides that are degradation products of proteins based on their sequence.
+The package was created and used in a [study where we analyzed the wound fluids from infected wounds.](https://www.biorxiv.org/content/10.1101/2023.12.28.573527v1) The example data in the [notebook](notebooks/example.ipynb) and showcased [below](#usage) is from that study.

+The package includes modules to perform the clustering and 3 modules for down-stream analysis and visualization:

+- FeatureMatrix: generates a feature matrix which can be used for further analysis of clusters.
+- PeptiGrams: Plots [peptigram-esque](http://bioware.ucd.ie/peptigram/) plots to visualize the peptidome from a protein.
+- LogoPlot: Computes and plots the cut-site specificity.

 ## install
 To install the package, clone this repo: